 Reading and On-line Resources

-Supporting the course, an indicative reading and on-line resource list is accessible via Resource Lists.
+A supporting course indicative Reading and on-line resource list is accessible via Resource Lists.
 This list will be reviewed and updated annually.
 Supervisors, tutors and peers will provide further recommendations appropriate to student's chosen research subject.